-Labor Day became a federal holiday in 1894 to pay tribute to the contributions that workers have made to the strength, prosperity, and well-being of our country.
+Labor Day became a federal holiday in 1894 to pay tribute to the contributions that workers have made to the strength, prosperity, and well-being of America.
 Here is a look at some Labor Day weather statistics for Columbus.
-As can be seen in the data below, there has been a fairly wide spectrum of temperatures and precipitation on Labor Day in Columbus, but it has generally been dry with high temperatures in the 80s and low temperatures in the 60s.
+As can be seen in the data below, there has been a fairly wide spectrum of temperatures and precipitation on Labor Day in Columbus, but high temperatures have generally been in the 80s and low temperatures in the 60s.
 It is also not uncommon to see some rain in Columbus on Labor Day.

 Labor Day Climate Extremes (1894-2015):

 Normal Low Temperature: 61 degrees

 Below are graphs showing the frequency distribution of Labor Day high/low temperatures and precipitation for Columbus.
 Click here for a full listing of Columbus' Labor Day climate records.